keyrrae/Notes/Interview.md

 1. Helps in observing or manipulating the runtime behavior of applications.
 2. Useful while debugging and testing applications, as it allows direct access to methods, constructors, fields, etc.

+14.6	 Suppose you are using a map in your program, how would you count the number of times the program calls the put() and get() functions?

+pg 78
+SOLUTION
+One simple solution is to put count variables for get() and put() methods and, whenever they are called, increment the count.
+We can also achieve this by extending the existing library map and overriding the get() and put() functions.
+At first glance, this seems to work.
+However, what if we created multiple instances of the map?
+How would you sum up the total count for each map object?
+The simplest solution for this is to keep the count variables static.
+We know static variables have only one copy for all objects of the class so the total count would be reflected in count variables.

+19.1	 Write a function to swap a number in place without temporary variables.

+pg 89
+SOLUTION
+This is a classic interview problem.
+If you haven’t heard this problem before, you can ap- proach it by taking the difference between a and b:
+1
+2
+3
+4
+5
+6
+7
+8
+public static void swap(int a, int b) {

+a = b - a; // 9 - 5 = 4

+b = b - a; // 9 - 4 = 5

+a = a + b; // 4 + 5 = 9

+System.out.println(“a: “ + a);

+System.out.println(“b: “ + b);
+}
+You can then optimize it as follows:
+1
+2
+3
+4
+5
+6
+7
+8

+public static void swap_opt(int a, int b) {

+a = a^b;

+b = a^b;

+a = a^b;

+System.out.println(“a: “ + a);

+System.out.println(“b: “ + b);
+}